nodejs/node/COLLABORATOR_GUIDE.md

 Such changes *must* be handled as semver-major changes but MAY be landed without a [Deprecation cycle](#deprecation-cycle).

-From time-to-time, in particularly exceptional cases, the CTC may be asked to consider and approve additional exceptions to this rule.
+From time-to-time, in particularly exceptional cases, the TSC may be asked to consider and approve additional exceptions to this rule.

 Purely additive changes (e.g. adding new events to EventEmitter